Road Biking in the Eastern Sierra

 Our paved roads are lightly trafficked and a road cyclist can ride for many, many miles without encountering a traffic light or a stop sign.

 The region comprises two counties, Inyo and Mono, and covers a distance of about 250 miles south to north.
 Inyo County (the second largest county by area in California) and its northern neighbor, Mono County, are two of the least populated counties in California.
-Together these two counties cover just under 10% of the total land area of all of California, with a staggering 99% of land in Inyo County and 93.6% of Mono County designated as public lands.
+Together these two counties cover a little under 10% of the total land area of all of California, with a staggering 99% of land in Inyo County and 93.6% of Mono County designated as public lands.

 Inyo County is home to the lowest and highest points in the contiguous United States.
 The lowest point, Badwater Basin in Death Valley National Park, sits at 282 feet below sea level and a mere 85 miles west (as the crow flies) is the highest point, Mt.
 Whitney, at 14,505 feet above sea level.
 It’s a topographical marvel.